Kris Fisher: Storylines

 When John Paul listens to Kris telling a sexually confused teenager to get a life and stop thinking they are special, he calls into the radio show.
-Kris then needles him about his relationship with Craig Dean (Guy Burnett).
+Kris then needles him about his relationship with Craig Dean (Guy Burnet).
 John Paul and Elliot Bevan (Garnon Davies) go to the station to confront Kris, but a blackout ends any attempt to resolve the issue.
 John Paul and Elliot begin interrupting Kris' broadcasts with a pirate program which makes fun of him.
 This continues off and on for over a month until January 2008.
 Kris finds out he might lose his radio show because the pirates are more popular.
 When John Paul tries to start up an organization for LGBT students at HCC, Kris initially doesn't get along with him, but they become friends.
 Kris soon realises John Paul has a mystery crush, and tries to figure out who it is.
 He is surprised to learn the man is Father Kieron Hobbs (Jake Hendriks), who tells Kris he also has feelings for John Paul.

 During the second half of 2008 a new storyline was brewing which saw Kris' father become the victim of a life insurance scam.
 On-screen his father, Eamon Fisher (Derek Halligan) turns up at Halls wanting to see Kris.
 Once Kris returns, Eamon is shocked to see his son and what he is wearing.
 Kris then tell Eamon that he doesn't want anything to do with him and tells Elliot that he can have him as a father instead.
 After days of getting nowhere, Eamon leaves and tries to get a room to stay in at the pub.
 Upon failing, he retreats to the street and has a heart attack in the car park, alone.
 Darren finds Eamon and convinces Jack to run away while he passes Eamon off as Jack's (James McKenna) corpse.
 This is in order to get life insurance after spiralling debt.

 When Darren finally tells Frankie Osborne (Helen Pearson) that Jack isn't dead after all, and she discovers that the man they used was Kris' dad, she worries as Malachy concern grows about his dad and that the police might find out about the fraud.
 She phones Kris' mobile, pretending to be a hotel owner in Normandy, France, to tell him that his father had recently left the hotel without paying.
 Kris assumes he has been wine tasting- as he expected.
 He tells Malachy, who informs the police.
 Malachy later returns to ask Kris whether he knows the whereabouts of their father.
 Later, Darren Osborne tells them that their father is the man who had been buried, not Jack Osborne.
 The brothers return to Ireland to tell their mother the news.
 Malachy then finds out he is HIV positive, Kris thinks he too has contracted it after he sleeps with Mercedes.
 Kris avoids contraction through the use of the PEP drug.